idkdevgenerate/BLOODMONEY-Web-Port/README.md

 # BLOODMONEY - Web Port

-This is an **Unofficial Web Port** of the free RPG Maker MV horror game **BLOODONEY** by SHROOMYCRIST.
+This is an **Unofficial Web Port** of the free RPG Maker MV horror game [**BLOODONEY by SHROOMYCRIST**](https://shroomychrist-studios.itch.io/bloodmoney).
 This port allows the game to be played directly in a web browser without needing any downloads/installations.

 ## How to play